-The Academic Appeals Panel may (a) uphold the Suspension, (b) reinstate the student on Academic Probation, or (c) reinstate the student to establishing maximum course load, mandating that specific courses be repeated, mandating that certain remedial or developmental courses be taken, requiring specified counseling, or requiring specified testing or other academic procedures deemed necessary.
+The Academic Appeals Panel may (a) uphold the Suspension, (b) reinstate the student on Academic Probation, or (c) reinstate the student to establishing maximum course load, mandating that specific courses be repeated, requiring specified counseling, or requiring specified testing or other academic procedures deemed necessary.

 The Academic Appeals Panel shall make its decision immediately, notifying the Senior Vice President for Academic Affairs of this decision.
 The Senior Vice President for Academic Affairs will notify the student of the Panel's decision.
 The decision to reinstate students on second academic suspension rests solely with the Senior Vice President for Academic Affairs.
-The Senior Vice President for Academic Affairs.
 The Senior Vice President for Academic Affairs will notify the student of this decision.